 At the end of the day it may also come down to taste preference.
 I personally go for either 4% or 9.5% depending on what I’m using it for e.g. 4% for breakfast, 9.5% if it’s a dessert.

 Look for Protein

-Another healthy thing to look for in yoghurt is protein content, because this ultimately will keep you feeling fuller for longer and release more steadily into the bloodstream, reducing the insulin spike you might get.
-Again, Total Greek is top with 10.3g per 100g.
-Reviewing other varieties for protein, they seem to average around 7-8g, the worst going down to 5g.
-High protein yoghurt keeps hunger locked up till lunch better than Shreddies I promise!
+Another healthy thing to look for in yoghurt is protein content, because this ultimately the macronutrient that will keep you feeling fuller for longer and release energy more steadily into the bloodstream.
+FAGE Total Greek really comes out on top here with at least 9g per 100g.
+Reviewing other varieties for protein, they seem to average around 4-8g.

 FAGE Total Greek Classic, 4% fat, 9g protein

 FAGE Total Greek 2%, 2% fat, 9.9g protein

 Yeo Valley Natural (the green one!), 4.2% fat, 4.6g protein

 Yeo Vally Greek Style Natural, 9.5% fat, 4.5g protein

 Tesco Natural Greek Yoghurt, 9.5% fat, 4.2g protein (probably the cheapest here)

 Even Lidl has a full fat creamy massive tub one that is suitable for a low sugar diet, so cost should not be a barrier!